deletedcu/angular-demo/projects/project-04-vending-machine/README.md

 As a professional software engineer, you will most likely be working off of stories.
 We have split the work of creating our vending machine into three user stories.

-### Code Together: Insert Coin
+### Watch: Insert Coin

 _As a vendor_
 _I want a vending machine that accepts coins_
 _So that I can collect money from the customer_

 - The vending machine will accept valid coins (nickels, dimes, and quarters).
-Coins represented by three buttons.
+Coins are represented by three buttons.
 - When a valid coin is inserted (button pressed) the amount of the coin will be added to the current balance and the machine's display will be updated.
 - When there are no coins inserted, the machine displays INSERT COIN.